Blog

 Secondary Packaging

-Secondary packaging is a second layer of packaging you can customize for branding, organizing various components of the product and primary packaging or for relaying product information and instructions.
-The main difference between primary and secondary packaging is that primary packaging encloses a product, and secondary packaging is used for branding or for shipping, protection or consolidation purposes.
+Secondary packaging is a second layer you can customize for branding or relaying product information and instructions.
+The difference between primary and secondary packaging is that primary packaging encloses a product, and secondary packaging is for branding, shipping, protection or consolidation.

 Examples of secondary packaging include: